Drinkwise

-DrinkWise Australia (DrinkWise) is an Australian social change organisation created to bring about healthier and safer drinking culture in Australia – where drinking alcohol excessively or drinking too young is considered undesirable.
-Utilising targeted, integrated and sustained social marketing approaches and developing practical education initiatives and resources allows DrinkWise to inform and support the community about responsible alcohol use.
+DrinkWise Australia is an organisation that employs social marketing strategies and develops educational initiatives aimed at addressing issues related to drinking culture and underage drinking.
+The organisation's approach is to provide information and resources to the community, emphasising responsible alcohol consumption.
+It operates based on a framework that encourages collaboration between the alcohol industry and community entities.

 DrinkWise's philosophy is founded on industry leadership and community partnerships.
-It is currently funded by voluntary contributions from alcohol industry participants and has in the past received both Coalition and Labour Government funding to support its work.
+It is currently funded by voluntary contributions from alcohol industry participants and has in the past received both Coalition and Labor Government funding to support its work.

-The organisation is governed by a board of eminent Australians with backgrounds including policing, public health, education, community service, academia, research and marketing.
+The organisation is governed by a board of Australians with diverse professional backgrounds including policing, public health, education, community service, academia, research and marketing.
 DrinkWise's alcohol industry contributors are also represented on its board.

 History

 DrinkWise Australia was established in 2005 and then received $5 million in funding from the Federal Government as announced by the Parliamentary Secretary to the Minister for Health and Ageing in the then Australian Government, the Hon Christopher Pyne MP.